dbt-labs/docs.getdbt.com/website/blog/2023-05-01-evolving-data-engineer-craft.md

 ## Where dbt is meeting data engineers, and where it’s going

 The joys and pains of data engineering and analytics engineering are real; the win you get when a stakeholder eventually contributes to a dbt model; the loss when a pipeline breaks, and the onslaught of Slack notifications that come hurling your way. dbt transformed ;) the way data teams interact with their data, and the people that depend on them.
-Below, we’ll breakdown where dbt has met you to solve critical problems, and where dbt v1.5 is evolving scale and control in your work, and how it’ll elevate your daily practice of data engineering (and remove some of those panicked Slack messages 😉).

-### Building the foundation: Where dbt has met you

 When dbt was first developed, it aimed to bring the best practices in software engineering to the field of analytics—this meant version-controlled, rigorously tested, and collaborative data transformations. dbt brought code-based tests, integrated CI, efficient development with packages, and global docs.
+These features have been foundational to the way data teams work, and have allowed data engineers to focus on the most important part of their job: building data pipelines that power the business.

+Below, we’ll breakdown where dbt v1.5 is evolving scale and control in your work, and how it’ll elevate your daily practice of data engineering (and remove some of those panicked Slack messages 😉).

 ### Building the future: Where data engineers are going with dbt